Alfred Hithcock is one of the all-time great auteur filmmakers. His films can be explained in the simplest of terms: You know it when you see it.

 11. The Birds (1963)

 “Birds?
-Why would someone make a horror film about birds?,” you might ask.
+Why would someone make a horror film about birds?” you might ask.
 I hate birds.
 Lots of people hate birds.
 That’s due to a phenomenon known as ornithophobia — the fear of birds — and Hitchcock understood better than anyone how to tap into it.

-The Birds is one of Hitchcock’s most iconic works and it’s inspired countless spoofs and parodies over the years.
+The Birds is one of Hitchcock’s most iconic works and it has inspired countless spoofs and parodies over the years.
 For as silly as a swarm of birds inexplicably attacking people may seem to some, the film speaks more broadly to base human fears about how fragile our sense of security in the world actually is.
 The delicate balance of our daily routines could unravel and disrupt our lives forever — a horrifying theme indeed.Alfred Hitchcock Films

 Conclusion

-The Birds is a multi-layered horror thriller from Hitchcock whose weighty themes cut beneath its story’s strange and frightening surface.
+The Birds is a multi-layered horror from Hitchcock whose weighty themes cut beneath its story’s strange and frightening surface.

 Best Alfred Hitchcock Films